 The assets in the Insurance Fund are designated as restricted assets and the related capital is designated as restricted capital.
 The classification of the Insurance Fund as restricted assets (and as restricted capital) in the System's condensed combined financial statements is based on the statutory requirement that the amounts in the Insurance Fund are to be used solely for purposes specified in the Farm Credit Act of 1971, as amended (Farm Credit Act), all of which benefit the Banks and Associations.
 The Insurance Fund is under the direct control of the Farm Credit System Insurance Corporation (Insurance Corporation), an independent U.S. government-controlled corporation, and not under the control of any System institution.
-A board of directors consisting of the Farm Credit Administration Board directs the Insurance Corporation.
+A board of Other liabilities consisted of the following: